 Each year, Justice for Our Neighbors (JFON) offers hope and transforms the lives of thousands of low-income immigrants from around the world.
-In two years of operation ARJFON has literally helped families from all over the world, and has a special emphasis on representation of undocumented minors.
+In three years of operation ARJFON has helped families from all over the world, and has a special emphasis on representation of undocumented minors.
 Brooks Schuelke, one of the founders of ARJFON, FUMC member and current ARJFON Board member, writes, “One of the reasons I like JFON is that it fundamentally changes clients’ lives.
-When we’re able to help, it is not short-term help — it is life-long help.
+When we’re able to help, it is not short-term help—it is life-long help.
 Women and children escape abusive situations; clients become employable and can become self-sustaining; clients can get the education that they wanted.
 These are life-changing results that occur because of the hospitality and good news offered by the United Methodist Church.”

 Monetary donations for Peace with Justice may be left at our communion rail or sent to or brought by the church office during the month of June.